cBioPortal/cbioportal/docs/portal.properties-Reference.md

 # Ehcache Settings
 cBioPortal is supported on the backend with Ehcache.
 The configuration, size, and location of these caches are configurable from within portal.properties through the following properties.

-First, select a cache configuration using `ehcache.xml.configuration`.
+First, select a cache configuration using `ehcache.xml_configuration`.
 This specifies whether to use a disk-only, heap-only, or hybrid (disk + heap) cache.
 The default value is `ehcache-mixed.xml` which initializes a hybrid caching system.
 ```
-ehcache.xml.configuration=[ehcache-heap-only.xml OR ehcache-mixed.xml OR ehcache-disk-only.xml]
+ehcache.xml_configuration=[ehcache-heap-only.xml OR ehcache-mixed.xml OR ehcache-disk-only.xml]
 ```

-If the cache is configured to use disk resources, users must make a directory available and set it with the `ehcache.persistence.path` property.
-Ehcache will create seperate directories under the provided path for each cache defined in the ehcache.xml configuration file.
+If the cache is configured to use disk resources, users must make a directory available and set it with the `ehcache.persistence_path` property.
+Ehcache will create seperate directories under the provided path for each cache defined in the ehcache.xml_configuration file.
 ```
-ehcache.persistence.path=[location on the disk filesystem where Ehcache can write the cache to /tmp/]
+ehcache.persistence_path=[location on the disk filesystem where Ehcache can write the cache to /tmp/]
 ```

 Cache size must be set for both heap and disk; Ehcache requires disk size to be greater than heap size.
 Default values are provided.
 The general repository cache is specified to use 1021MB for heap and 4GB for disk.
 The static repository cache is specified to use 30MB for heap and 32MB for disk.
 For installations with increased traffic or data, cache sizes can be increased to further improve performance.